-Climate Change - The impact of the Society on the Environment
+Climate Change - The Impact of the Society on the Environment

-There are a number of aspects of the Society's operation that impacts on the environment and these are defined in the Environmental component of the ESG plan - by way of example; the Society has two properties, has 12 people on payroll as at 31 December 2022, has tenants operating within its properties and also works with a number of suppliers.
+There are a number of aspects of the Society's operation that impacts on the environment and these are defined in the Environmental component of the ESG plan - by way of example; the Society has two properties, has 10 people on the payroll as at 31 December 2023, has tenants operating within its properties and also works with a number of suppliers and business partners.

-The ESG plan priorities agreed for 2022, focussed on CO_2 .
-The Society assessed its carbon footprint and sought to understand and agree ways it could reduce its carbon emissions to its initial target of carbon neutral.
+The Society's ESG plan priorities agreed for 2023, focussed on understanding its carbon footprint which it re-assessed its carbon footprint for 2022 following the 2021 COVID year assessment, to be able to form a baseline from which to assess its reduction target.
 The Society has worked with an external firm, Positive Planet, in carrying out that assessment and understanding the options available to it in addressing its carbon footprint.